numan-7/Quizzical/README.md

 # Quizzical
-A Quiz Application made with React using the Open Trivia Databse API
+<h1 style = "text-align: center;">A Quiz Application made with React using the Open Trivia Databse API</h1>